 - Cook the kimchi and pork together before adding the liquid.
 This step develops extra flavor.

 - Use the water used to rinse rice (ssalddeumul, 쌀뜨물) as the stew base.
 It's commonly used for Korean stews.
 Use the water from the second or third round of rinsing.
-The rice water thickens the broth slightly and enhance the flavor.
+The rice water thickens the broth slightly and enhances the flavor.

-- Anchovy broth, chicken broth, milky bone broth or vegetable broth will be also great as a soup base.
+- Anchovy broth, chicken broth, milky bone broth or vegetable broth will also be great as a soup base.

 - Use the juice from the kimchi if available.
 It will add lots of flavor to the broth.

 This is an update to my kimchi jjigae recipe that was posted in March 2014 with new photos and more information.